Avikalp7/CG-Accumulator/README.md

 # CG-Accumulator
-Accumulates CG of students in IIT Kharagpur through web scraping in python using BeautifulSoup.
+A console-based software to help accumulate CGPA / SGPA data and extract useful results for the students of IIT KGP.

+### Important Features:
+1. ######SEMESTER SUMMARISER

+    Summarises the important aspects of a particular semester for a department based on previous year grades.
+The important aspects include:
+    - Know the average SGPA for the semester (based on previous year) to get a fair idea about the semester's difficulty level.
+    - Generating the grade distribution data for all the depth subjects in the previous year
+    - Generate list of all the breadth and elective courses that were actually taken up by previous year students.
+    - Generate the grade distribution for these breadth and electives based on students of a particular department only.
+    - Sort the depth subjects in decreasing order of 'difficulty' based on a normalised score calculated from the grade distribution.
+    - Find the subject that recorded most deregistrations, helping students know in advance about courses that are strict with attendance.
+    - Find the most scoring subject - based on number of A's + Ex's, or find the subject with most F's involved.

+2. ######DEPARTMENT RANKS
+    - An important evaluation whenever a semester ends as the option to find the department rank on the basis of SGPA achieved in most recent results is available.
+    - CGPA based evaluation is also available.
+    - Generating a department rank list for the entire batch on above parameters.

+3. ######RECENT SGPA LISTS
+    - Helps to generate the SGPA list for the entire batch based on the most recent results.

+4. ######OTHER FEATURES
+    - Generate CGPA list for an entire batch.
+    - Generate entire SGPA history for a batch / individual.
+Data from seniors helpful in identifying SGPA pitfalls.
+    - Get individual performance for only a particular semester
+    - Get performance link to a roll number without the birth date parameter.
+    - KGP Election Special - Special feature to be added to be active only during elections in KGP to view academic records of candidates to avoid mud-slinging over false data.
+[To be added]

 ## Installation

-Download zip and extract
+#####Windows

+#####Ubuntu
     $ sudo apt-get python.requests
     $ pip install bs4
     $ python cg_accumulator.py

-### Features

-* Generate CGPA list for an entire batch.
-(Eg. 14CS batch)

-* Generate SGPA list for the most recent semester for an entire batch.

-* Generate full SGPA history for entire batch.

-* Find distribution of grades in subjects in past years.

-* Find your department rank.

-### Upcoming Features

-* View trends in SGPA among different year batches of your department.

-* Compare your SGPA fluctuation to your batch's average SGPA fluctuations.

-* Create grade list of a particular subject for a particular semester.

-* Find most scoring subject for next semester.

-* Find most intimidating subject for next semester.

-* KGP Election Special - Special feature to be added to be active only during elections in KGP to view academic records of candidates to avoid mud-slinging over false data.

-* Find number of Ex's, A's, B's etc. you have scored over your entire journey.

-* Find your best / worst semester.

-* Find your Institute Rank (IR)